DHARPA-Project/kiara.documentation/docs/usage/getting_started.md

 A depressingly large amount of data comes in csv files, which is why we'll use one as an example here.
 Specifically, we will use [``JournalNodes1902.csv``](https://github.com/DHARPA-Project/kiara_modules.playground/blob/develop/examples/data/journals/JournalNodes1902.csv).
-This file contains information about historical medical journals (name, type, where it was from, etc.).
+This file contains information about historical medical journals (name, type, where it was from, etc.), and we'll later use it as the table which will provide node information in a network graph.
 We want to convert this file into a 'proper' table structure, because that will make subsequent processing faster, and also simpler in a lot of cases.

 ### Finding the right command, and how to use it